Homogenized Equations for Isentropic Gas in a Pipe with Periodically-Varying Cross-Section: Introduction

 While the periodic variations of the pipe's cross-section introduce complexity, we can capture the dominant wave behavior through a simplified model.
 This model uses effective parameters to capture the average effects of the microstructure, simplifying the analysis without losing the essential dynamics of wave propagation.

 The main goal of this work is to construct an effective medium that represents the essential characteristics of the original microstructured medium.
 To accomplish this, we develop a constant-coefficient (homogenized) approximation, which effectively describes the behavior of long-wavelength solutions for a system that describes the scenario of a gas propagating in a narrow pipe with a periodically-varying cross-sectional area.
-This approximation method draws upon the approach developed by Yong and co-authors \cite{yong2002, leveque2003}, and more recently was applied to the shallow water waves over periodically-varying bathymetry \cite{ketcheson2023multiscale}.
+This approximation method draws upon the approach developed by Yong and co-authors \cite{yong2002, leveque2003}, and more recently was applied to the shallow water waves over periodically-varying bathymetry \cite{ketcheson2023multiscale,ketcheson2025dispersive}, as well as the compressible Euler equations \cite{ketcheson2025solitary}.
+The constant-coefficient equations we derive have dispersive terms, demonstrating that waves in this context exhibit effective dispersion and allowing us to quantify the dispersive effects.
+While the formal process employed herein is very similar to that in the works just mentioned, the analysis here is more technical due to the combined presence of variable coefficients and a variable non-conservative term (see Equation \eqref{isothermal-pipe}).
+The resulting homogenized equations are, correspondingly, more complicated than in any of the previous applications.

 The outline of this paper is as follows.
 In Section 2, we describe the model problem and perform the multiple-scale analysis which leads to the effective equations.
 The linear dispersion relation of the homogenized equations is determined in section 3.
 In section 4, we solve an initial value problem and compare the results of the original problem with those of the effective model.